Inés de Benigánim

-Inés de Benigánim (9 February 1625 – 21 January 1696) - born as Josefa María Albiñana Gomar - was a Spanish Catholic professed religious of the Discalced Augustinian nuns with the religious name of "Josefa María of Saint Agnes".
+Inés de Benigánim, religious name Josefa María of Saint Agnes, (9 February 1625 – 21 January 1696) - born as Josefa Teresa Albiñana Gomar - was a Spanish nun of the Discalced Augustinians.
 She became known for her profound spiritual and theological insight as well as for her severe austerities she practiced during her life.
 Her beatification was celebrated in 1888 in Saint Peter's Basilica.